AI-Assisted Coding: What Nobody Tells You (2026)

 - Skip understanding code you're shipping

-- Make decisions that need real context
+- Make architectural decisions that need real context

 The Bottom Line